IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 ---
 # Create files per Model

-In this next part of the tutorial we will extend our `MyModules.Entities` Module to create and manage domain entities based off the `Domain` Designer.
+In this next part of the tutorial, we will extend our `MyModules.Entities` Module to create and manage domain entities based on the `Domain` Designer.
 To do this we will create a Template that generates a new file for each entity we create in the `Domain`.

 ## Install the `Domain` Metadata